faasm/faasm/README.md

 I/O other than that concerned with the filesystem and network is not supported in a serverless environment thus can be excluded.

+# Code Generation

+Under the hood WAVM uses the following approach for executing wasm:

+- Take in wasm binary or text format
+- Translate into LLVM IR
+- Use LLVM back-end to generate machine code

+In a FaaS environment we have the luxury of knowing about the code up front, so can generate much of the machine code offline.
+This means upload looks like:

+- User uploads wasm binary
+- This is converted to LLVM IR
+- LLVM IR is used to generate object files
+- Object files are stored for future use

+When a function is invoked:

+- wasm is parsed again (to get all the function definitions, memory regions etc.)
+- Object files are loaded (avoids needing to do the IR -> machine code step again)
+- Memory is instantiated, object files are linked
+- Code is executed

+## Unresolved Imports and Stubs

+Sometimes wasm code contains calls to functions that don't exist (i.e. unresolved imports).
+In this scenario we generate a "stub" which bombs out if it's called.
+To hook this into the pipeline outlined above we need to generate object files that can be linked at runtime.

+Generating these files can take a while if there are lots of them, so we store the generated object files for these stubs.

+Each stub function still needs to have the correct signature to be linked properly, so there will be an object file generated for each different combination of return/ parameter types.

 # Usage

 ## Functions